-- (1) UNE Representatives and Students have the right to: - a. be treated fairly and be free from acts or threats of violence, harassment, intimidation or discrimination; - b. have their personal property protected; - c. live, work and study in a safe environment, and - d. have complaints considered fairly and acted upon promptly. - (2) These rules outline the principles and expectations for the behaviour of all students at the University of New England on University premises or at activities (including excursions) sponsored, or participated in, by the University. - (3) Students should be aware that breaches of these rules may result in disciplinary action in accordance with University rules and policies. - (4) Students who are residential college residents are also subject to the Residential College Code of Conduct. - (5) These rules are informed by the requirements of the Education Services for Overseas Students Act 2000, the National Code 2007 and the Higher Education Standards Framework (Threshold Standards) 2011.
+(1) UNE Representatives and Students have the right to:

+- a. be treated fairly and be free from acts or threats of violence, harassment, intimidation or discrimination; - b. have their personal property protected; - c. live, work and study in a safe environment, and - d. have complaints considered fairly and acted upon promptly.

+(2) These rules outline the principles and expectations for the behaviour of all students at the University of New England on University premises or at activities(including excursions) sponsored, or participated in, by the University.

+(3) Students should be aware that breaches of these rules may result in disciplinary action in accordance with University rules and policies.

+(4) Students who are residential college residents are also subject to the Residential College Code of Conduct.

+(5) These rules are informed by the requirements of the Education Services for Overseas Students Act 2000, The National Code of Practice for Providers of Education and Training to Overseas Students 2017 (Cth), and the Higher Education Standards Framework (Threshold Standards) 2015 (Cth).